 Allison graduated from California State University, Bakersfield with a B.A. in Communications with a concentration in Digital Media, as well as minors in both Computer Science and Art.
-She is currently a Graphic Designer/Web Developer for ARRC Technology.
+She is currently a Graphic Designer for TBC Media.
 A lover of the arts since her childhood, Allison enjoys drawing, painting, animating, writing, and music production.

 Goal: To update the company's branding.
 The result is a

 clean, yet contemporary look for use in marketing material, stationary, and

 Goal: To encourage others to attend the company's 2-day

 training and become a CharTec Partner.
 The postcard is mailed

 as part of a general interest marketing track.

 Goal: To design a movie poster of a chosen genre.

 Goal: To create digital designs of various interview attire.

 (Left to right: Male "what not to wear," female business casual, male business formal, male business casual, female "what not to wear," female business casual)